anoma/kudos-snipets/resource_logic.md

 // Note: the execution environment (env) needs to provide the hash of each resource_logic to the respective predicates (hash_self), since they need it for verification, but we can't hash(self) within self, because self.hash(self) is not a fixed point

-fn kudo_logic(ptx: Ptx) -> bool {
+// The following is called at validation time (taiga to be used in the shielded case). fn kudo_logic(ptx: Ptx) -> bool {
     for ri in ptx.resources.input {
         if ri.predicate == env.hash_self { // if the Resource is a Kudo